University of Pittsburgh Medical Center: Flagship facility

 UPMC Presbyterian Shadyside is UPMC's primary flagship medical entity and represents the core of UPMC's academic, teaching, trauma, specialty and research-related facilities, serving as the system's primary academic hub and Pennsylvania's largest inpatient acute care hospital.

 UPMC Presbyterian Shadyside includes UPMC Presbyterian hospital and the physically conjoined UPMC Eye & Ear and UPMC Montefiore hospitals as well as the UPMC Western Psychiatric Hospital that also serves as the University of Pittsburgh's Thomas Detre Hall.
 These facilities are all located on the western side of the University of Pittsburgh's main campus in the Oakland neighborhood of Pittsburgh.
 The hospitals are also physically connected to the University of Pittsburgh School of Medicine's Scaife Hall, the University of Pittsburgh School of Nursing's Victoria Hall, Falk Clinic, three of the university's biomedical science towers, and the university's Lothrop Hall dormitory, all of which are surrounded by a variety of other academic facilities.

 UPMC Presbyterian Shadyside also encompasses the UPMC Shadyside hospital campus which includes the University of Pittsburgh Cancer Institute in the UPMC Hillman Cancer Center which are located near the university's Centre Plaza Apartments student housing.
 The UPMC Shadyside facilities are located in the adjacent neighborhood of Shadyside approximately 1.5 mi from the Oakland-based hospitals and are connected by regular shuttle service.

 Also operating under UPMC Presbyterian Shadyside is the UPMC Rooney Sports Complex, located less than 2 mi from the Oakland-based facilities on Pittsburgh's South Side.

-Taken together, the facilities contain over 1,600 beds making it the fourth largest hospital in the United States.
+The facilities combine to include over 1,600 beds, making it the fourth-largest hospital in the United States.